Wavecrest Adolescent Community

-Designed to foster self-discipline, confidence, and a personal vision of the self-working in society, the Santa Cruz Montessori Adolescent program encourages students to be active participants in the educational process.
-Guides work closely with parents during this crucial stage of development to support our students as they transform from children into young adults.
+Our adolescent program is designed to foster self-discipline, confidence, and a personal vision of the self.
+Students are encouraged to be active participants in the educational process and guides work closely with parents during this crucial stage of development.
+Together guides and parents support students as they transform from children into young adults.

-Specialty teachers (local experts and parents) are invited to work with the students on a regular basis in the areas of music, physical education, and team sports.
+Specialty teachers including local experts and parents are invited to work with the students on a regular basis in the areas of music, physical education, and team sports.
 Students organize coffeehouse presentations where they can explore their creative self-expression.
 Here they may dance, sing, share poetry, or produce a play.